jdc-cunningham/hover-zoom-module/README.md

 ### Dynamic implementation

 In the dynamic version, you'd have a script that changes the source of both the small and large images.
-Otehrwise the rest is the same.
+Otherwise the rest is the same.

 ### Note
 This is only intended to be used on non-touch-screen devices eg. devices with a mouse, as the tracking does not work well on